krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

   - The worst-case runtime of the algorithm is O(log n), since we need at most one swap on each level of a heap on the path from the inserted node to the root.
 - finding the median can be calculated in constant time because we impose a median invariant on insertion

+303: Range Query Immutable

+- The range query immutable structure uses a prefix sum structure, it's an elementary form of dynamic programming.
+- The structure to perform mutable range queries is the more interesting structures i.e. Binary Indexed Trees (Fenwick Trees)

 326: Power of Three

 - this can be solved without recursion or loops